The Sites Founding Principals

 If you have an issue or problem with any advice that we’ve given, please post it in the comments for that question.
 There are always alternative points of view and it is helpful for everybody to discuss them.
 We am not a debt Gods, although some of us have played one on the television show “Starting Over.”
 We are fallible as everyone is.
 Most importantly, advice and options change over time but we just can’t go back and edit all past questions with new information.

 We do not provide any services directly to individual consumers through private coaching, consultations or any paid services.
 We do not sell any products we or others create and we don’t charge for the general help we give others and we do not charge for investigate reports and research we do.

-When you email using the email address below we may use your first name from your email as the name on my answer or post.
-We will never revel your email address or release it to any other party without your permission, unless required by law.
+When you email or use a site contact form and we publish your content we may use your first name from your email as the name of my answer or post.
+We will never reveal your email address or release it to any other party except as described below, without your permission unless required by law.
 Your email address is totally safe with us.
 We hate spam as much as you do.

 If we are falling behind in answering questions we may post your question on the site so you can get an answer as quickly as possible from readers.

-If we post it to the site you will be notified of any response.
+If we post it on the site you will be notified of any response.